 Technical universities, on the other hand, place more emphasis on technology and use in industries that can be disturbed by a distributed blockchain-based decentralized database, modify existing business models, and enable new startups that are more efficient and safer than existing companies using existing centralized transaction systems.

 As with the beginning of computers

 The new trend reminds me a bit of the beginning of computer education, which was attended by such great giants as Bill Gates, Steve Jobs, Steve Wozniak, and others.
-As in the case of artificial intelligence, which is also experiencing a great interest of students in technical disciplines, the demand for specialists in this field is increasing.
+As in the case of artificial intelligence, which is also experiencing great interest from students in technical disciplines, the demand for specialists in this field is increasing.

 Students are also keen to be among the first experts to be able to set up their own business with their own product or service, so let them work in such a new startup.
 But blockchain technology is trying to gradually implement large, steady companies, so students can find such a form of employment.
-Thanks to this knowledge, they will have much greater value on the labor market than regular programmers.
+Thanks to this knowledge, they will have much greater value in the labor market than regular programmers.